fsantanna/pingus/ceu/README.md

 the application @NN(armageddon).
 Otherwise, the `pressed` and `press_time` state variables are reset
 @NN(reset_1,-,reset_2).
-Figure @FIG_REF[[double-click.png]] illustrates how we can model the double-click behavior as a state machine.
+@FIG_REF[[double-click.png]] illustrates how we can model the double-click behavior as a state machine.

 However, note how the accesses to these state variables are spread across the entire class.